This article is written for Google Workspace for Education Administrators.

 Normal bookmark vs bookmarklet

-As Javascript is a powerful programming language, bookmarklets can perform many operations on a webpage.
+As JavaScript is a powerful programming language, bookmarklets can perform many operations on a webpage.
 An example is to embed a game on any webpage.

 javascript:var frame = document.createElement('iframe'); frame.src="https://classic.minecraft.net"; frame.style.position="fixed"; frame.style.top="5%"; frame.style.right="0%"; frame.style.height="700px"; frame.style.width="1400px"; frame.style.zIndex="100000"; document.body.appendChild(frame); var btn= document.createElement("button"); btn.style.position="fixed"; btn.style.top="5%"; btn.style.right="25%"; btn.zIndex="100000"; innerHTML="HIDE"; document.body.appendChild(btn);